jundalisay/spblist/content/en/research/mohammad/quran/sura-025a.md

 40. They came upon the city that was drenched by the terrible rain.
 Did they not see it?
 But they do not expect resurrection.

-41. When they see you, they take you for nothing but mockery: “Is this the one Allah sent as a messenger?”
+41. When they see you, they take you for nothing but mockery: “Is this the one Enki sent as a messenger?”

 42. “He nearly led us away from our gods, had we not patiently adhered to them.”
 But they will know, when they witness the torment, who is further away from the way.